Modules Basics

 • We are going to use a running example to explain these concepts; see set-example.zip for the full example

-.ml files as modules
+.ml files are modules

 The contents of the file simple_set.ml in the above is the following: